-Joining your experience provider again, you discover more of Thessaloniki’s cultural highlights… from the Upper Town’s Venetian legacy (the Trigoniou Tower and Vlatadon Monastery) and the UNESCO-protected Church of St Dimitrios (the city’s patron saint) to the Roman’s Agora and Rotunda (and other monuments).
+Joining your dot2dot again, you discover more of Thessaloniki’s cultural highlights… from the Upper Town’s Venetian legacy (the Trigoniou Tower and Vlatadon Monastery) and the UNESCO-protected Church of St Dimitrios (the city’s patron saint) to the Roman’s Agora and Rotunda (and other monuments).
 Lunch is at Mitsos cafe by the lively Kapani food market, with grilled squid and sardines.

 The Gerovassiliou Winery

 There are plenty of wineries to visit near Thessaloniki.
 Ktima Gerovassiliou is in the best-known grape-growing region, Epanomi, 40 minutes due south.
 The microclimate of mild winters and hot summers tempered by a cooling sea breeze is ideal – as the ancients and (more intensively) the Venetians discovered.
 There’s an on-site museum, as well as 72 hectares of vineyard with local and international varietals, as well as wine-tasting to look forward to.

 The aromas are very different on your next stop as you experience the heady scents of sage, lavender, verbena, thyme, peppermint and other Mediterranean sun-loving herbs at family-run Votanakia, in the village of Peristera.
 You’ll be introduced to the therapeutic benefits of the herbs as well as a variety of delicious infusions.
 Don’t leave without a packet of mountain tea.